 Registered apprenticeships have been utilized to meet workforce needs nationwide for decades.
 These programs offer employers the opportunity to build and enrich a company’s high-quality talent pipeline while bolstering its bottom line.

-The goal of our apprenticeship programs here in Yuma County is to provide employees with advanced skill sets to meet your specific needs.
+The goal of our apprenticeship programs here in Yuma County is to provide employees with advanced skill sets to meet their specific needs.
 You can sponsor an existing employee or hire a candidate based on your hiring criteria.

 Apprenticeships can benefit an employer.
 There are many reasons to hire an apprentice, including but not limited to:

-- Immediate access to new, skilled and motivated employees
+- Immediate access to new, skilled, and motivated employees

 - Unique opportunity to shape and mold a model employee

-- Contribution to local skilled workforce
+- Contribution to the local skilled workforce

 - Increased team loyalty and reduced turnover

-How Apprenticeship Works for Students
+Apprenticeship Works for Students

-As an apprentice, you must be highly committed and able to work full time under the direction of a seasoned professional while completing rigorous study in the pursuit of certification in your chosen field.
+As an apprentice, you must be highly committed and able to work full-time under the direction of a seasoned professional while completing rigorous study in the pursuit of certification in your chosen field.